pypa/hatch/docs/config/environment.md

 ## Scripts

 You can define named scripts that may be [executed](../environment.md#command-execution) or referenced at the beginning of other scripts.
+[Context formatting](#context-formatting) is supported.

 For example, in the following configuration: